 In Canada (AG) v.
 Benjamin Moore & Co.
 2023 FCA 168, the Federal Court of Appeal rejected the test put forward by the lower court to determine the patentability of computer implemented inventions.
-The Appeal Court did not put forward a new test or guidelines to assess the patentability of computer implemented inventions resulting in continued uncertainty surrounding how the patentability of such inventions are to be assessed.
+The Court of Appeal did not put forward a new test or guidelines to assess the patentability of computer implemented inventions resulting in continued uncertainty surrounding how the patentability of such inventions are to be assessed.

 In the earlier decision, Benjamin Moore & Co. v.
 Canada (AG), 2022 FC 923, the Federal Court dealt with the issue of patentability of two Canadian patent applications (Nos.
 2,695,130 and 2,695,146) for computer-implemented inventions relating to colour selection methods.